 Apples

 Herbivores in the forest, like deer, enjoy eating fruits.
 Fruits are great for deer baiting since they attract deer.
-The most commonly used fruits are apples.
+The most commonly used fruits are apples that can be cut up or placed whole.
+Apples are a favorite food of deer, especially white-tailed deer.

 Salt and mineral salt

+When used as deer bait, salt works wonders.
+Unfortunately, deer cannot readily access salt in the forest due to its lack of availability.
 Minerals and nutrients found in salt are essential to all living things, including human beings and deer.
-Use of salt will ensure a healthy population of deer.
+The use of salt will ensure a healthy population of deer if you’re into wildlife conservation.

 Acorns

 Deer also prefer acorns that are low in tannic acid.
 You should use ripe, mild-flavored acorns.
+Deer, especially white-tailed deer, love apples and can’t get enough of them.

 Soybeans

-Deer love soybeans because they are an excellent attractant, especially during hunting season.
+Deer love soybeans because they are an excellent attractant, especially during the deer hunting season.
 Although deer enjoy eating soybeans, their preference is for toasted soybeans, which are more aromatic due to their roasting and toasting.

 Tips to bait deer

-The most important thing is to feed as many ambush areas as you can to encourage deer to become established in areas where we don’t hunt regularly.
+Keep feeding as many ambush sites as possible The most important thing is to feed as many ambush areas as you can to encourage deer to become established in areas where we don’t hunt regularly.
 That way, when we do hit it, it is in surprise.

+Don’t use corn in winter.
 Deer are able to absorb more nutrients during winter due to their slower digestion.
 However, they may have difficulty absorbing other foods after eating corn because it upsets their digestive system.
 The deer may then become dehydrated and die.

 Leave a Comment